 The Royal College of Physicians' (RCP's) mission is to drive improvements in health and healthcare.
-No one knows more about the health service than our member doctors working in hospitals across the UK.
+Our members are at the heart of the health service, working in hospitals across the UK.

 What we are doing